Matrix Model for Riemann Zeta via its Local Factors: Conclusion, summary and outlook

 We have initiated a programme to arrive at a Hamiltonian corresponding to the non-trivial zeroes of the Riemann zeta function.
 That this is a possibility was suggested by Hilbert and P\'{o}lya.
 A concrete proposal was made by Berry and Keating\cite{BK,BerryKeating2} (see also \cite{Sierra:2007du,ConnesEssay,ConnesTrForm}), and been refined by many others since.
-Very recently a similarity transform of the Berry-Keating Hamiltonian was proposed in \cite{Bender:2016wob}, where, they show that upon enforcing specific boundary conditions the eigenvalues of the Hamiltonian coincide with the zeroes of the Riemann zeta function.
+Very recently a similarity transform of the Berry-Keating Hamiltonian was proposed in \cite{Bender:2016wob}, where, the authors show that upon enforcing specific boundary conditions the eigenvalues of the Hamiltonian coincide with the zeroes of the Riemann zeta function.
 The corresponding eigenfunctions are the Hurwitz zeta functions.
 Their approach does not have any explicit connection with prime factorisation or the adelic structure.
 We also refer to \cite{Bellissard:2017} for a critique and \cite{Bender:2017} for a reply to it.
-(Let us also mention Ref.\cite{Schumayer:2011yp} and references therein for physicists approaches to various aspects of the Riemann zeta function.)
+(Let us also mention Ref.\cite{Schumayer:2011yp}, and references therein, for physicists approaches to various aspects of the Riemann zeta function.)
 We approach this problem using the phase space description of the unitary matrix model (UMM), a random ensemble of unitary matrices, the eigenvalue distribution of which is known to exhibit the same statistical features as the Riemann zeroes \cite{montgomery,sarnak1,Odlyzko}.
-In fact a phase space description for a UMM for the Riemann zeta function was developed in \cite{Dutta2016byx}.
-In this paper, we split this analysis into two parts, first we have broken it to its `prime parts'.
-We construct UMMs for each prime factor of the Riemann zeta function, that is a UMM for each of the local zeta function at a prime $p$.
-Each of these zeta functions has regularly spaced poles on the imaginary axis.
-We have then combined these UMMs to define a UMM for the Riemann zeta function.
-We encounter divergences in this process.
-In particular, the coefficients that define the UMM involve an infinite sum, and diverge in this process.
-We propose a `renormalisation' to extract a finite answer to properly define the UMM.
-The coefficients that we get through this process match with those found in Ref.\cite{Dutta2016byx}, which constructed a UMM for the symmetric zeta function.